Seiyaroo/Seiyaroo/README.md

 ## Hi there 👋

-- 🔭 I’m currently working at Alestina as a Software Engineer and Director of their Technology Department.
-- 🌱 I’m currently learning business acumen as a Leader, and Cybersecurity via the [418 INE](https://www.418intelligence.com/) program to better solidify my skills as a well-rounded developer.
-Eventually I will be pursuing a Master's in Business as well!
+- 🔭 I’m currently looking for new work to expand my skillset and bring value to my next adventure!
 - 🤔 I’m looking for help with growth and development as a Leader within the Tech industry.
 - 💬 Ask me about my love for Software Development, Leadership, Disney, Marvel, or Dungeons & Dragons.
 - 😄 Pronouns: He / Him